ondemandenv/odmd-contracts-base/.odmd/README.md

 ### **For Implementation Teams:**
 - Reference these patterns for development guidance
-- Create implementation-specific documentation in `_impl/`
+- Create implementation-specific documentation in the directory specified in your project's `SYSTEM_SPECIFIC_INPUTS.md`.
 - Extract concrete examples to implementation folders
 - Follow generic patterns while adapting to specific needs